ahillss/ReverseEngineeringNotes/README.md

 ## Inserting code

-The easiest way to reverse engineer a binary is to replicate the code (starting with the main/root function) in your own shared library.
+The easiest way to reverse engineer a binary is to replicate the code bit by bit (starting with the main/root function) in your own shared library.
 This can be done in assembly or C/C++ or both.
 Then have the binary file load it at runtime.

 The [OpenRCT](https://openrct2.org/) project [used](http://archive.is/SDuL0) a program called [CFF Explorer](http://www.ntcore.com/exsuite.php) to load their DLL.
 Though in this tutorial I will inserting my own code into the binary to load the shared library.